 Project ID: 10067692

 Site Name: PLU University Center

 Date: May 5th 2008

 Certificate Level: LEED Silver

 Following the completion of the 2006-2007 academic year, the Anderson University Center underwent construction renovations.
-Home to campus’ Dining Services, Auxiliary Services, Campus Concierge, Residential Life, Cafeteria and multiple other departments, the AUC building took strides to becoming USGBC LEED Certified.
+Home to campus’ Dining Services, Hospitality, Residential Life, and multiple other departments, the AUC building took strides to becoming USGBC LEED Certified.
 On May 5, 2008, the AUC earned LEED Silver ratings, becoming the third building on campus to LEED ranked by the USGBC.

 Eastvold Hall Renovation Phase II

 Project ID: 1000020483